linuxfandudeguy/webshell/README.md

 ![costume1 (1)](https://github.com/user-attachments/assets/e694a042-cc9e-426b-a6b2-596b2314f7ce)

-WebShell is a browser-based Linux terminal experience designed for **development and testing**.
+WebShell is a browser-based Linux terminal experience designed for **testing**.
 This project was created as an experiment to see if the node.js module `child_process` with the export `exec` could power an entire terminal, and to fulfill the need for terminal technologies in the browser.

 ## Features